CarmeTeam/Carme-Docu/InstallDoc/README.md

   localhost:10443
   ```

-- To remotely access Carme-demo, use SSH tunnel.
+- To remotely access Carme-demo, use SSH tunnel.In your remote device proceed as follows:
-   - In your remote machine, open a terminal and type:
+   - Open the terminal and type:

      ```
-     ssh <username>@<head-node IP> -NL 9999:localhost:10443
+     ssh <username>@<IP> -NL 9999:localhost:10443
      ```

+      **Note:** IP refers to the head-node or the single device IP.
-   - In the same remote machine, open the web browser and type:
+   - Then, open the web browser and type:

      ```
      localhost:9999
      ```

-  **Note:** If you would like to stop using Carme-demo, then you can remove it, refer to: [How to remove Carme-demo](#how-to-remove-carme-demo).

 ## How to use Carme-demo

-Refer to the following links to know how to use Carme-demo:
+Refer to the following links:

 - [User documentation](https://docs.open-carme.org/UserDoc/)
 - [Admin documentation](https://docs.open-carme.org/AdminDoc/)